Let Them Eat Gluten Free Cake

 • Trace a 10 by 12-inch rectangle on a sheet of parchment that's fit for a baking sheet.
 Mark every 1¼ inches along the short side, and then mark every 3 inches along the longer (bottom) side.
 Trace just the rectangle (without the markings) on another sheet of parchment.
 Flip over so the pencil side isn't touching the dough.

 • Dump the dough onto the bottom sheet of parchment and flatten slightly.
-Place the top sheet of parchment over the dough and press and roll the dough into the rectangle using a rolling pin.
+Place the top sheet of parchment over the dough and press and roll the dough into the rectangle roughly ⅜ of an inch thick.
 Place the dough in the parchment onto a baking sheet and chill it for at least 1½ hours.

 • Preheat the oven to 300° F.